Please Watch My Video!

 Tonya Jost, RN, is in the back row on the far left.

-Kyrstin Reimann-Doris, PA, my primary care person since I established care with Lower Brule Indian Health Services in October 2017 has had a profound effect on every aspect of my life, none of which are good.
+Kyrstin Reimann-Doris, PA, was my primary care person since I was forced to established care with Lower Brule Indian Health Services in October 2017. has had a profound effect on every aspect of my life, none of which are good.
 As my health continued to deteriorate at an alarming rate over the last seven years, Kyrstin, a PA at one of the smallest IHS facilities in the state of South Dakota, wrote off all of my new emerging symptoms and their progression as hypochondria allowing my degenerative neurological condition to progress unchecked.